AltanDH/2501-Final-Project/readme.txt

 - It just spins each sub-object in a circle to act as a spinning object.
 - We were going to use it as an obstacle which knocks players and enemies around but we never got around to it.

 --------
 -- UI --
 --------
-- We have health bar placeholders for the boss and player.
+- We have health bars for the boss and player.
-- We also have a placeholder for the player's fuel tank.
+- We also have a bar for the player's fuel tank.
-- And a timer placeholder for how long the game has lasted.
+- And a timer for how long the game has lasted.
 - All UI elements have fixed positions on screen (will remain in place as the player and camera move to remain consistent).

 ---------------------
 -- Advanced Method --